andrew/ultimate-awesome/README.md

 - [non-typical-OSINT-guide](https://github.com/OffcierCia/non-typical-OSINT-guide) - The most unusual OSINT guide you've ever seen.
 The repository is intended for bored professionals only.
 PRs are welcome! .
 - [awesome-spring](https://github.com/ThomasVitale/awesome-spring) - A curated list of awesome books, tutorials, courses, and resources for the Spring framework ecosystem.
 - [awesome-micro-frontends](https://github.com/rajasegar/awesome-micro-frontends) - An Awesome list of posts, videos and tutorials on Micro Frontends.
+- [awesome-plotters](https://github.com/beardicus/awesome-plotters) - A curated list of code and resources for computer-controlled drawing machines and other visual art robots.
 - [Awesome-Vulnerability-Research](https://github.com/sergey-pronin/Awesome-Vulnerability-Research) - 🦄 A curated list of the awesome resources about the Vulnerability Research.
 - [awesome-wireguard](https://github.com/cedrickchee/awesome-wireguard) - A curated list of WireGuard tools, projects, and resources.
 - [awesome-graph](https://github.com/jbmusso/awesome-graph) - A curated list of resources for graph databases and graph computing tools.